JMaynor/homepage/src/site/notes/Movies/AFI Top 100 List.md

 I noticed there was no stop motion stuff.
 Not sure what specifically would be a good representative.
 Three come to mind.
 Nightmare Before Christmas seems the clear one.
 Also Coraline (2009), perhaps?
 Not sure how well-awarded it was.
 Or the Wallace and Gromit movie (2005).
 I guess the technique/concept comes up in other things like Star Wars, but seems like might be worth there being a movie representative of the whole craft.
 I think part of it is Hollywood routinely not taking animated films seriously.
 So you have to be Snow White/Toy Story-level to stand out.

 - Mad Max: Fury Road (2015)
 Not even like a personal favorite of mine, I've only seen it the once.
 But the effects were wild for this movie, it seems like it really needs to be noted.
-One of those "how the hell did they make this" ones.
+One of those "how the hell did they make this" ones that remind me of our Ben-Hurs and our Intolerances.